-In January 1966, the "Council House" was damaged by a fire which started in the furnace room.
-While the building core remained intact, extensive water and smoke damage resulted.
-The NCNW was forced to relocate to 1346 Connecticut Avenue.
-For nearly eleven years the house lay dormant.
-It was not until 1975, when the "Council House" was placed on the Washington, DC.
-Register of Historic Sites that the NCNW successfully raised the funds needed to undertake the renovation and restoration of both the main and carriage houses.
-In the fall of 1977, the Bethune Historical Development Project began and in November 1979, 1318 Vermont was opened to the public as a museum and archives for the collection, preservation and interpretation of Black women’s history.
+In January 1966, a fire damaged the Council House.
+While the building’s core remained intact, extensive water and smoke damage forced the NCNW to relocate.
+For nearly eleven years, the house lay dormant.
+It was not until 1975, when the Council House was listed in the DC Inventory of Historic Sites, that the NCNW successfully raised funds needed to renovate and restore both the main and carriage houses.
+In the fall of 1977, the Bethune Historical Development Project began, and in November 1979, the home reopened to the public as a museum and archives for the collection, preservation, and interpretation of Black women’s history.

 Today, the headquarters still function as a museum and archive, administered by the National Park Service.
 Each transition exemplifies the shifting nature of the Logan Circle area.
 During the past century, this neighborhood changed from an affluent, nearly all-white community to an enclave of the Black elite, and finally, to a racially diverse district.
 Bethune’s association with the house made it a center of activity in the 1940s as a meeting place for the NCNW and prominent figures, including Eleanor Roosevelt and Mary Church Terrell.